9 Best Backpacking Pillows of 2019—Field Tested & Reviewed

 That being said, I like the Trekology.
 It’s the underdog next to all these big brands.
 For one person it’s pretty comfortable.
 The valve system is unique, using a button to open and seal the airway, and actually works well.

 This is one of the biggest and most durable pillows we tested, but it’s heavier than most and — at full retail — not worth the price.
-Our favorite inflatable, the Cocoon Hyperlight Air-Core Pillow, retails for a buck more at the time of publishing.
+Our favorite inflatable, the Cocoon Hyperlight Air-Core Pillow, retails for a just a tiny more as of this writing.

 This pillow appears to be on sale often, though, so if you can find it for a reduced price (and don’t want the Trekker Pillow Case) then it might be worth it.